Dr Matthew Shorrock

 What’s your professional background?

-I am chartered psychologist, executive coach and psychotherapist registered within Austria and the UK.
+I am a chartered psychologist, executive coach and psychotherapist registered within Austria and the UK.
 Over the years, as a researcher and writer, I have published extensively and lectured internationally, and sit on the Editorial Board of the Transactional Analysis Journal (TAJ).
 I have taken in-depth trainings in coaching and psychotherapy trainings in person-centred counselling, acceptance commitment therapy (ACT / CBT), NLP, and am a Certified Transactional Analyst.

 Before becoming a psychotherapist, psychologist and coach, I worked in the funeral sector, education, social work & social service management.
 For over twenty five years I have been enabling the growth of individuals and organisations, including twenty years experience of personal development in groups and training throughout Europe and Asia.
 My areas of expertise include: leadership and management coaching in charisma, authenticity and executive presence; change management within organisations; expatriate integration and cross-cultural relationships; and internet / screen addiction.